Look up your 1099G/1099INT

 In computing itemized deductions on your federal tax return, you are allowed to deduct state income taxes paid during the year.
 Most people deduct the amount of income tax withheld, as shown on Form W-2, plus any Virginia estimated tax payments they made during the year.
 Since this deduction reduces federal taxable income, if any part of the state tax deducted on the federal return is later refunded, that amount has to be reported as taxable income for the year in which the refund is issued.

-I received a Virginia refund during 2017, but the Tax Department applied the money to a bill for another year.
+I received a Virginia refund during 2017, but Virginia Tax applied the money to a bill for another year.
 Doesn't that mean this statement is wrong?
 Do I still have to report this as income?

 Virginia law requires us to apply refunds or credits to outstanding bills.
 The application of funds doesn't change the fact that you claimed an overpayment for the year on your statement.
 Even though you didn't actually receive a check, an overpayment transaction took place, and you are subject to the same federal reporting requirements as if you had received a refund check.